shashwatak/satellite-js/src-cpp/README.md

-This folder contains the most recent available SGP4 source code (`SGP4.cpp`), along with an adaptation for JS (`SGP4-for-js.cpp`).
+This folder contains the most recent available original SGP4 source code (`SGP4.cpp`), along with an adaptation with changes/optimizations for JS.
 Functions which are exported from this C++ are used in `/src/wasm` Typescript code.

+There are multiple compilations available depending on user's capabilities:
+- base (single thread, SIMD-enabled)
+- pthreads (multi thread, SIMD-enabled)

+The code is split into the following files:
+- `common.cpp` contains code common for all compilations
+- `base.cpp` contains code specific to base compilation
+- `pthreads.cpp` contains code for pthreads compilation
+- `SGP4.cpp` and `SGP4.h` are reference code of SGP4 algorithm by David Vallado.
+Since satellite.js can use SGP4 with changes and optimizations, the original is there to compare against.

 There is also a separate `debug.cpp` file.
 It is compiled only for debug build, since it's needed for tests but NOT for user-facing code.

+Hence, compilations consist of the following files:
+- `debug`:            `common.cpp` + `base.cpp`     + `debug.cpp`
+- `debug-pthreads`:   `common.cpp` + `pthreads.cpp` + `debug.cpp`
+- `release`:          `common.cpp` + `base.cpp`
+- `release-pthreads`: `common.cpp` + `threads.cpp`

 To set up VSCode for C++ with syntax highlight, Emscripten autocompletions, and debugger being able to step in C++ code:
 1. Install Emscripten SDK, see https://github.com/emscripten-core/emsdk.
 Check by running `em++ -v` in console.